markknaus/markknaus/README.md

 ## Mark Knaus · Senior Angular Developer

+I started my career as a **C++ software engineer** building commercial software in R&D at Eastman Software (Kodak), then spent 20+ years as a Principal Consultant in professional services — designing and delivering production solutions across financial services, government, healthcare, and insurance.
+That career arc built an engineering foundation that combines product development discipline with the adaptability that comes from onboarding to a new client's stack on virtually every engagement.

-Senior Angular Developer and Frontend Engineer with extensive experience building production-grade Angular applications for enterprise clients across financial services, government, healthcare, and insurance.
-Specialized in TypeScript, RxJS, and the Alfresco Development Framework (ADF), with full-stack depth in Java Spring and BPM/ECM platform integration.
+Specialized in **TypeScript, Angular, and RxJS**, with deep expertise in the Alfresco Development Framework (ADF) and full-stack depth in Java Spring and BPM/ECM platform integration.

-- 🔭 Currently focused on finding my next **Senior Angular / Frontend Developer** role after 8 years building enterprise applications at ClearCadence
+- 🔭 Currently focused on finding my next **Senior Angular / Frontend Developer** role
-- 💬 Ask me about **Angular architecture, ADF/Alfresco integration, config-driven UI design, or enterprise BPM/ECM**
+- 💬 Ask me about **Angular architecture, ADF/Alfresco integration, or config-driven UI design**
-- 📫 Reach me at **mark@markknaus.com**
+- 📫 mark@markknaus.com

 [![LinkedIn](https://img.shields.io/badge/LinkedIn-markknaus-blue?style=flat&logo=linkedin)](https://www.linkedin.com/in/markknaus/)